aprakashumich/EECS-182-System-folder/Homeworks/HW5/README.txt

+These were the original instructions.
+A revised set of instructions are available in Homework_Writeup.pdf.

+-------- OLD WRITEUP -------

 The goal of this assignment is to use functions and string processing to read movie information from a string and then write the movie information in HTML format.

 The movie information is represented in a string in the following format: